The Most Incredible Hideaway Destinations In Ireland - Quick Links

 Look out for the word EIRE (an archaic way to refer to Ireland) spelled out in stones on the ground nearby.
-This sign warned any stray WWII aircraft they were passing over a neutral country.
+This sign warned any stray Second World War aircraft that they were passing over a neutral country.

 Nestled between mighty Mweelrea mountain and the striking Sheeffry Hills in Mayo is the Doolough Pass.

 Doolough is one of Ireland's most beautiful off the beaten path driving routes.